English to German Corporate Document Translation Services

 What else will it need?

-A good German translation will also need to be very formal.
+A good English to German document translation will also need to be very formal.
 It should start with a formal title – like “Mr.” or “Mrs.”.
 They may seem like a few simple letters to you, but to Germans, they show respect.
 In fact, your corporate German translation should never use the recipient’s first name unless you are specifically invited to do so.
 To do otherwise can be seen as a major slap in the face!

 And speaking of formalities, yours need to be addressed to the very top.
 That’s because the German business culture is very hierarchal.
 All decisions are made at the top of the food chain, often by one specific person.
 So, before you even bother arranging for a German translation, make sure you know exactly who it’s going to.
 That way, you can gear your message specifically to that person.